Sailing Vacation Lists

 Whether you'll be Captaining the vessel yourself or going on a fully crewed charter, vacationing aboard a boat requires a unique list of items.

-Constant motion and small spaces make for some interesting dynamics aboard - here are some basic rules to help you make choices.
+Constant motion and small spaces make for some interesting dynamics aboard - here are some basic rules to help you make good boating choices.

 Check with your hosts or charter company to see if foulies and other hard-to-pack items will be available.

 page may be affiliate links.
 When you buy a product through one of these

 links, for example at Amazon.com, we earn a small commission and that

 helps to keep the site live.
 Thank you for your support.